kamurri/bishop-kristina.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Kristina Bishop is a doctoral candidate in economics at Southern Methodist University.
 My research interests include household consumption and intergenerational mobility.
-I use quantitative models and micro-data to answer questions about transmission of behavior from parents to children in terms of geography, consumption, and culture.
+I use microeconometrics to answer questions about transmission of behavior from parents to children in terms of consumption, geography, and culture.

 interests: